KevGildea/KevGildea.github.io/_posts/Inverse-Kinematics-ROM.md

 - Need for an approach for mapping dissimilar open kinematic chains (one without joint orientations)
 - describe inverse kinematics
 - vector mapping
-- describe that it involves a nonlinear solution
+- describe that it involves a nonlinear solution?
-- describe optimization
+- describe optimization?

-### Optimized solution

 ### Implications